TheWhiteLionGod/Animal-Catch/README.md

 python main.py
 ```

-The API will start at `http://localhost:8000`.
+The API will start at `http://localhost:5000`.
 Update the base URL in `ApiClient.java` to point to your local server if you do not want to use the hosted Render instance.
+Note that the ViT classifier and Qwen model will be downloaded from Hugging Face on first run — this may take several minutes depending on your connection.
+GPU is used automatically if available, with a CPU fallback.

 ### Running the Android app